Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Use Probiotics for Seasonal Affective Disorder

 As you’ve learned, gut dysbiosis is one of the root causes of seasonal affective disorder.
-While eating an anti-inflammatory diet with gut-supporting, nutrient-dense foods is not negotiable, adding probiotics-rich foods, such as sauerkraut, kimchi, and kefir and taking probiotics is just as important for a healthy gut.
+While eating an anti-inflammatory diet with gut-supporting, nutrient-dense foods are not negotiable, adding probiotics-rich foods, such as sauerkraut, kimchi, and kefir, and taking probiotics is just as important for a healthy gut.
 A systematic review has found that probiotics may have a powerful effect on symptoms of depression, however, the results also depend on the quality of the probiotics consumed (24).

 When choosing probiotics, make sure that it has soil-based probiotics (SBO), a high CFU count from 25 to 50 billion, 5 or more diverse probiotic strains, and prebiotics.
 Shelf-stable probiotics that don’t need to be refrigerated are often more convenient.